HIPAA Compliance Essentials for 2026

 Put strong tech controls in place to protect ePHI from unapproved access.
 These systems are required, not optional.

-- data scrambling: Encrypt PHI at rest using AES-256.
+- encryption: Encrypt PHI at rest using AES-256.
 Encrypt PHI in transit using TLS 1.2 or higher.

-- Access Controls: Use unique user IDs, strong login checks, and role-based access.
+- Access Controls: Use unique user IDs, strong authentication, and role-based access.

 - Audit Controls: Keep audit logs of all PHI access and changes.